surifirstpin/biplus_documentation/docs/DatabaseConnection.md

 ## SSH

-**a)**  To connect Acubi SSH tunnel with same database host, provide following information to Acubi analyst :
+**a)**  To connect BiPlus SSH tunnel with same database host, provide following information to BiPlus analyst :

   - IP address or DNS name of the database server
   - SSH port of the database server
   - Database port number

-**b)** If connecting with separate database host, provide following information to Acubi analyst:
+**b)** If connecting with separate database host, provide following information to BiPlus analyst:

   - IP address or DNS name of the database server as seen from the tunnel server.
   - Database port number as seen from the tunnel server.